University Laboratory High School (Urbana, Illinois): Agora Days (since 1977)

-Another example of creative freedom is Agora Days, a four-day school week in late February when students, parents, faculty, alumni and friends of the school can teach hour-long classes about a wide range of topics, which have included popular cake decorating and massage classes.
+Agora Days, a four-day school week in late February when students, parents, faculty, alumni and friends of the school can teach hour-long classes about a wide range of topics, which have included popular cake decorating and massage classes.
 Students are required to take a number of academic-oriented classes, but classes based on playing sports, watching films or TV series, and studying video games also exist.
 Students have the same eight-hour schedule on each of the four days.

 During Agora Days, for the past two decades, Sprabitat Club has sent about a dozen upperclassmen (primarily seniors) to Clarksdale, Mississippi to build houses, meet locals, and learn about local history.
 After a year off due to COVID-19, the 2022 trip split students among two sites to mitigate the virus: one in Tutwiler, Mississippi and the other in Clarksdale.
 Students also wore masks when indoors.
 The two groups ate dinner together at Meraki Roasting Company.